Oberon00/ssig/README.md

 Benchmark
 ---------
-Running the code from [`test/benchmark.cpp`][bmcode] compiled with MSVC11 in release mode yields the following on my Intel Core i5 430M Windows 7 x64 notebook (with the arguments mentioned in the output):
+Running the code from [`test/benchmark.cpp`][bmcode] at commit ef32b04edd compiled with MSVC11 in release mode yields the following on my Intel Core i5 430M Windows 7 x64 notebook (with the arguments mentioned in the output):

     Benchmark with 100000 signals and 10000 runs:
     Test 1: std::vector of function pointers